keajs/kea-docs/docs/concepts.md

 your operating system to listen to them and convert them to the 1970's steampunk sci-fi novel you hope to finish one day.

-Actions themselves are just plain functions.
-The one legit responsibility that they actually have is to convert their arguments into a `payload` object.
+Actions themselves are simple and [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+The only thing they must do is to convert their arguments into a `payload` object.
 See here:

 ```jsx
 const logic = kea({